-- 86. The TSN allows the Welsh Ministers to require an immediate halt to any works that have recently been or are being carried out to a scheduled monument in contravention of the 1979 Act.
-The notice normally remains in effect for 28 days from its first display on the site.
-It is also served on the person carrying out the works and other people with an interest in the monument or land (including the owner and/or occupier). - 87.
-While the notice is in force, the Welsh Ministers will seek an agreed resolution regarding the suspended works with the person or persons undertaking them.
-If a voluntary agreement cannot be reached within that time, the Welsh
+86. The TSN allows the Welsh Ministers to require an immediate halt to any works that have recently been or are being carried out to a scheduled monument in contravention of the 1979 Act.
+A TSN normally remains in effect for 28 days from the date of its first display on the site, which must be specified in the notice.
+It may also be served on the person carrying out the works and other people with an interest in the monument or land (including the owner and/or occupier).

-- Ministers can consider serving a scheduled monument enforcement notice or seeking an injunction as described below. - 88.
+- 87. While the notice is in force, the Welsh Ministers will seek an agreed resolution regarding the suspended works with the person or persons undertaking them.
+If a voluntary agreement cannot be reached within that time, the Welsh Ministers can consider serving a scheduled monument enforcement notice or seeking an injunction as described below. - 88.
 Contravention of a TSN is an offence, and, if found guilty, the accused is liable to a fine.
 Since deliberate damage to a monument may be prompted by the prospect of gain, the Bill directs that, when setting the fine, the court should have regard to any financial benefit the person may have received or will be likely to receive as a result of the offence. - 89.
 Since a TSN only requires the suspension of works deemed to be unauthorised for a strictly limited period, no allowance is made for a formal appeal.
-The legislation recognises, however, that in some instances a person with an interest in a monument or land may be legitimately entitled to compensation for loss or damage, including that arising from breach of contract, suffered directly as the result of the service of a TSN. - 90.
+However, in instances where a TSN is served incorrectly or the Welsh Ministers prematurely withdraw a TSN without granting SMC, a person with an interest in a monument or land may claim compensation for loss or damage, including that arising from breach of contract, suffered as the result of the service of a TSN. - 90.
 The principal features of the TSN for scheduled monuments echo those for a comparable notice for listed buildings proposed elsewhere in the Historic Environment (Wales) Bill (see p.
-28).
+29).